hsch/solr-minimal/README.md

 Customization
 -------------

-Strongly recommended and up to you :-)
+Strongly recommended and up to you.

-(More details later, hopefully.)

 Notice